-His latest book, Bridge to the Sun: The Secret Role of the Japanese Americans Who Fought in the Pacific in World War II, is one of the last, great untold stories of that war.
+He won the tenth annual Gilder Lehrman Military History award in recognition of the best English language book published in 2022 in the field of American military history for his latest book, Bridge to the Sun: The Secret Role of the Japanese Americans Who Fought in the Pacific in World War II.
 It is a gripping true tale of courage and adventure—the saga of the Japanese American U.S. soldiers who fought in the Pacific theater against Japan, their ancestral homeland, even as their families back home in America were being rounded up and held behind barbed wire in government internment camps.

 His previous book, the New York Times bestseller Sons and Soldiers: The Untold Story of the Jews Who Escaped the Nazis and Returned with the U.S. Army to Fight Hitler , is the little-known saga of the young German Jews dubbed “The Ritchie Boys,” whose families sent them out of Nazi Germany to safety in America, and who returned as soldiers to Europe at enormous personal risk as members of an elite U.S. Army unit to play a key role in the Allied victory.

 Bruce is the author of Rescue at Los Baños: The Most Daring Prison Camp Raid of World War II, which tells the incredible survival story of more than 2,000 civilian prisoners of war held in the Philippines by the Japanese during World War II — and of the elite 11th Airborne Division’s heart-pounding mission to rescue these beleaguered men, women and children from deep inside enemy territory in a deadly race against the clock.